FREQUENTLY ASKED QUESTIONS

 1. Where do your animals come from?

-Most of our cats are transfers from overcrowded city shelters or from the Mayor's Alliance for NYC's Animals.
+Most of our cats are transfers from overcrowded municipal shelters or from the Mayor's Alliance for NYC's Animals.
 Others are from owners who are/were Ladew Cat Sanctuary Members and have/had made special arrangements (Surviving Pet Care) by their owners to be placed in our sanctuary.

 2. If I need to give my pet up for adoption, what do I do?